comScore pixel

 MonthSnow amount (week)Snow days (week)

-The average snowfall forecast during week 4 of March for Argentiere is 26 cm.
-There are typically 3.7 snowy days during this week.
-Argentiere prevailing weather and snow conditions during the last week of March at the middle elevation of the ski area at 2264m, based on historical averages over the last 15 years: At this time of year the mean freezing level (1791m) is slightly lower than the middle elevation of Argentiere.
+The average snowfall forecast during week 3 of April for Argentiere is 25 cm.
+There are typically 3.6 snowy days during this week.
+Argentiere normal weather and snow conditions during the third week of April at the middle elevation of the ski area at 2264m, based on historical averages over the last 17 years: At this time of year the expected freezing level (2237m) is close to the middle elevation of Argentiere.
 Snowy weather is typical.
-On average, expect three or four days with snowfall per week in Argentiere at the end of March.
-Forecast model average snowfall for the week is 26cm.
-Temperatures should generally remain a few degrees below freezing.
-Average maximum temperature at the middle elevation in Argentiere during week four of March is -2.7°C while the average minimum temperature is just -4.2°C. Expect the sun to come out on two or three days per week.
-Generally light winds (average 10km/h) are unlikely to affect lift operations.
-Below-freezing, calm and sunny ideal weather days that follow new snow (bluebird powder days) happen on average one day every second year during this week while fresh snow days that do not have perfect conditions also happen on average two days during this week each year.
+On average, expect three or four days with snowfall per week in Argentiere in the middle of April but a rainy day during this week occurs about one year in two.
+Forecast model average snowfall for the week is 25cm.
+Day temperatures at the middle elevation in Argentiere during week three of April usually get above freezing (average maximum is 0.2°C) but nightime temperatures typically fall to -1.3°C degrees so expect freeze-thaw cycles.
+Expect the sun to come out on two or three days per week.
+Generally light winds (average 8km/h) are unlikely to affect lift operations.
+Sunny, calm and below freezing ideal weather days that follow new snow (bluebird powder days) occur on average one day every second year during this week while fresh snow days that do not coincide with perfect conditions also occur on average one or two days during this week in any given year.

 Snow History: Compare Resorts